modbas/mad76/doc/teachros/teachros.md

                 self.carmsg = msg.list[self.carid]

     3. Extend method `joy_callback` that uses `self.carmsg` to check if car is on track and the computer vision is reliable.
-If not trigger a safety halt by setting `pedals` to `0.0`
+If not then trigger a safety halt by setting `pedals` to `0.0`.

-    4. Test your code
+    4. Test your code.

 References [bibliography]
 ==========